Atomic Gardening. Plants Created by Radiation

 Irradiated and Distorted Understanding of Nature

-Among the childhood jokes in the post-Soviet space about radiation, one stuck with me: "Come to Chernobyl; we have such big apples."
+Among the childhood jokes in the post-Soviet space about radiation, one stuck with me: “Come to Chernobyl; we have such big apples”.
 In a way, this short sentence shaped my not-so-conscious perception of the issue for years.
-It seemed that fruits and vegetables exposed to radiation would produce radioactive offspring unfit for consumption.
+It seemed that fruits and vegetables exposed to radiation would produce irradiated seeds and radioactive offspring unfit for consumption.

 A few years ago, I came across a post about atomic gardening, but didn't fully grasp it.
 My interest in the topic was finally sparked by the book “Life as We Made It” [1].
 In it, I came across the following lines: